Explore

 Developers can create the app with ready-made widgets.
 Think of them as building blocks of your future mobile app.
 You can have blocks that are responsible for scrolling, animations, and image integrations.
 These blocks are gathered as app templates and specific code snippets, and they’re all available in the UI kit.
 It’s really simple to use.

-These widgets are also really easy to customize.
+These widgets are also easy to customize.
 This can save your resources.
 If you’ve thought of a feature for your MVP, a developer can simply alter an existing widget to accommodate your vision.
 They don’t have to make anything from scratch.
 You’ll get your idea up and running before any deadlines you may have.

 Community support